velartrill/velartrill.github.io/orig/spirals/addicted/seduction.md

 "Here we are."
 Taya leads me towards one of the old stone buildings.
 She slides the door back, holding it for me as I follow her in.
 Inside is a warm little lobby, full of potted plants, flickering candles, walls painted in vibrant pastel landscapes, a huge bay window looking out over the ocean.
 The scent of the smoky air is a rich, intoxicating medley of incense and burnt *şen.*

 A native Sara clerk is reclining in his seat, feet propped up next to an overflowing ashtray on his desk, a smoldering cigarette in his mouth.
 He nods amiably at us over the newssheet in his hands as we pass through.
 I smile at the sound of my native tongue on the radio.
 It's a sappy love song, but honestly, most of our music is.
-Traditional instruments and rhythms mix enticingly with the deep, thrumming chords of an electric *pai ĉiņ* and what sounds like the meter of Khmai wintersong.
+Traditional instruments and rhythms mix enticingly with the deep, thrumming chords of a galvanic *pai ĉiņ* and what sounds like the meter of Khmai wintersong.

 For all its sins, Saravan's at least got good music.